Island Dynamics | Lyneborggade 21, st. | 2300 Copenhagen S | Denmark | Tel.: +45 5340 1982 | E-

 Conference presentations will be held on 9-

-Presenters are invited to submit papers for consideration at the online, open access journal Urban Island Studies.
+Presenters are invited to submit papers for consideration at one the following online, open access journals: Urban Island Studies or Island Studies Journal.
 Because all papers are subject to peer review, publication is not guaranteed.
-There is no deadline for submission, but authors who wish to make an impact on research resulting from the conference may wish to submit papers by 30 May 2017.
-You can learn about the journal and how to submit a paper on the Urban Island Studies site.
+There is no deadline for submission.